arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 @unpublished_events = nil
 ```

 Introducing `nil` in random places is a great technique to discover untested or unused code.
 After all, if changing an assignment to `nil` does not break your code, why do you need it at all?
-Either you don't need it and you can remove given line of code, or you miss a spec that properly verifies this line of code.
+Either you don't need it and you can remove the line of code, or you miss a spec that properly verifies this line of code.

 My first reaction was _fuck you, that doesn't make any sense_.
-Why would you change an empty array to a nil.
+Why would you change an empty array to a nil?

 I think about `@unpublished_events` that it is an `Array`.
 You can see that in